sora-xor/sora2-network/ethereum/java-wrapper/ReadMe.md

 ## Solidity compiler
 You have to have solidity compiler of required version and setup the path variable for it to use mentioned commands
 1. compile contract with ABI:
-   solc <contract.sol> --bin --abi --output ../java-wrapper/src/main/resources/contracts
+   solc-windows.exe Bridge.sol --bin --abi -o ../java-wrapper/src/main/resources/contracts

 ## Tutorial